2023 Best Biomedical Engineering Bachelor's Degree Schools in California

 Top 10 Best Biomedical Engineering Bachelor's Degree Schools

-Our 2023 rankings named California Polytechnic State University - San Luis Obispo the best school in California for biomedical engineering students working on their bachelor’s degree.
-Cal Poly San Luis Obispo is a fairly large public school located in the suburb of San Luis Obispo.
+Our analysis found California Polytechnic State University - San Luis Obispo to be the best school for biomedical engineering students who want to pursue a bachelor’s degree in California.
+Cal Poly San Luis Obispo is a very large public school located in the small suburb of San Luis Obispo.

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $490.